pradytpk/todo-go/README.md

-# Todo Application using golang
+# Todo Application using Golang and MongoDB
 ![alt text](image.png)